viamrobotics/docs/docs/try-viam/rover-resources/rover-tutorial-fragments.md

 {{<imgproc src="try-viam/rover-resources/fragments/fragment_configuration.png" resize="1200x" alt="Fragment configuration">}}

-The fragment adds the following components to your robot's JSON configuration.
+The fragment adds the following components to your robot's JSON configuration:

 - A [board component](/components/board/pi/) named `local` representing the Raspberry Pi
-  - An I<sup>2</sup>C bus is configured on the board because the accelerometer connects to the board with I<sup>2</sup>C.
+  - An I<sup>2</sup>C bus for connection to the accelerometer.
 - Two [motors](/components/motor/gpio/) (`right` and `left`)
   - The configured pin numbers correspond to where the motor drivers are connected to the board.
 - Two [encoders](/components/encoder/single/), one for each motor